top of page

 Scribble.
 Speak.
 From your soul.

-Links for further discovery Subscribe & Listen to my Soul Care Podcasts
+Subscribe & Listen to my Soul Care Podcasts

 Why Juneteenth Should Be a National Holiday by Jemar Tisby

-Go support see the movie Emanuel - Last day in theaters TODAY.
+Go support + see the movie Emanuel

 Although not exhaustive, these books represent some of the best of contemporary thinking on the topic of anti-racism and African-American contemplative living.